 Sapere and conoscere are a couple of Italian verbs that are often missed or interchanged.
 Many think they can be used indifferently, but it is not the case.
 The meaning of sapere is, in fact, different from the meaning of conoscere.

-Do you know that in English and some other languages there is just one verb for conoscere and sapere.
+You might have noticed that in English and some other languages there is just one verb for conoscere and sapere.
 In English is the verb to know/

-- Conosco la geografia italiana molto bene.
-(I know very well Italian geography)
+- Conosco la geografia italiana molto bene. – know very well Italian geography (subject)

 - Non lo so (I don’t know)